Early National Letter of Intent signing period started November 12.

 Photos from the Illini Open on Jan.
 12, 2013

-Mike Turk is in his eighth season overall at the University of Illinois coaching the jumps, throws and multi-events.
+Mike Turk is in his 10th season overall at the University of Illinois coaching the jumps, throws and multi-events.
 He is well known as one of the top field event coaches in the country and is especially heralded for his development of athletes in the throwing events.

 Turk has accumulated over 20 years of coaching experience at the collegiate level, including 19 years at the NCAA Division I level.
 In his career, Turk has coached All-Americans in nine different events, including the long jump, triple jump, high jump, shot put, weight throw, hammer throw, discus, decathlon and 800m.